Kalvineur/fakewebserver/README.md

             # Write the file bytes to the output stream
             $response.OutputStream.Write($bytes, 0, $bytes.Length)

-        }
+            # Output a message indicating the request was successfull
+            Write-Host "$summary | Status: OK" -ForegroundColor Green }
         catch {
             # If there's an error reading the file, return a 500 Internal Server Error response
             $response.StatusCode = 500
             $response.StatusDescription = "Internal Server Error"

-        }
+            # Output a message indicating there was an error reading the file
+            Write-Host "$summary | Status: ERROR" -ForegroundColor Red }
     }
     else {